-Los Alamos is located in about 50 miles north of Santa Barbara and about 20 miles south of Santa Maria on Highway 101.
-Most motorists drive by this wonderful little wine country town never realizing what an amazing little gem it is.
+Los Alamos is located about 50 miles north of Santa Barbara and about 20 miles south of Santa Maria on Highway 101.
+Most motorists drive by this beautiful little wine country town, never realizing its unique little gem.

-Los Alamos Depot Antique Mall is one of the largest in California and is home to over 60 antique dealers so if you enjoy antiques, you must consider a visit to this establishment when you come to Los Alamos.
+Los Alamos Depot Antique Mall is one of the largest in California.
+It is home to over 60 antique dealers, so if you enjoy antiques, you must consider visiting this establishment when you call.

 History of Los Alamos California

-Los Alamos founded in 1876 as a stagecoach stop between San Luis Obispo to Santa Barbara.
-In 1882, the narrow-gauge Pacific Coast Railway reached Los Alamos connecting it with San Luis Obispo.
+Los Alamos was founded in 1876 as a stagecoach stop between San Luis Obispo to Santa Barbara.
+In 1882, the narrow-gauge Pacific Coast Railway reached town connecting it with San Luis Obispo.
 For a while, this was the end of the line until it was extended to nearby Los Olivos.

-Naturally with an influx of people, coming and going, businesses, hotels, and eateries became successful and the town grew.
-The town prospered until the Southern Pacific laid wider gauge track bypassing the town of Los Alamos 1901.
+Naturally, with an influx of people coming and going, businesses, hotels, and eateries became successful, and the town grew.
+The city prospered until the Southern Pacific laid track, bypassing the town of Los Alamos in 1901.

-By 1938 narrow gauge service could no longer compete and the line was shut down leaving the town without its rail lifeline.
-Today the only surviving depot of the Pacific Coast Railway is huge Antique Mall in the town of Los Alamos.
+By 1938 narrow gauge service could no longer compete, and the line was shut down, leaving the town without its rail lifeline.
+Today the only surviving depot of the Pacific Coast Railway is a huge Antique Mall in Los Alamos.

-In the 1958 Highway, 101 was rerouted to bypass Los Alamos leaving the little town to embrace its 19th-century charm.
+In 1958 Highway, 101 was rerouted to bypass Los Alamos, leaving the little town to embrace its 19th-century charm.
 Today visitors can enjoy what it may have been like back then when they visit Los Alamos.

 Things To Do Los Alamos California

-One of the most photographed buildings in Los Alamos is 1880 Union Hotel which has a saloon where you can enjoy micro brews, a glass of wine or a full meal.
-The Union Hotel was a Wells Fargo stagecoach stop and looks like it came right out of the old west.
+One of the most photographed buildings in Los Alamos is the 1880 Union Hotel which has a saloon to enjoy microbrews, a glass of wine, or a full meal.
+The Union Hotel was a Wells Fargo stagecoach stop, and it looks like it came right out of the old west.

-There are a couple of other eateries in town including Cafe Quakenbush and Ghost Riders Tavern which caters to bikers but welcomes everyone.
+More dining options include the Cafe Quakenbush and Ghost Riders Tavern, which caters to bikers but welcomes everyone.

 Where to Stay Los Alamos

-Overnight accommodations can be found at 1880 Union Hotel, rooms are on the second floor above the saloon so it can be noisy, but its definably and interesting experience.
-Rates start at about $185.00 per night all the way up to $325.00 for the Presidential Suite.
+Overnight accommodations can be found at the Union Hotel, rooms are on the second floor above the saloon to be noisy, but it’s an exciting experience.
+Rates start at about $185.00 per night up to $325.00 for the Presidential Suite.

-Another unique place to stay in Los Alamos is the Victorian Mansion Bed & Breakfast.
+Another unique place to stay in town is the Victorian Mansion Bed & Breakfast.
 The Mansion has six theme suites that are anything but Victorian.
 There is a 50’s themed suite that features a ’56 Cadillac convertible parked in the room.
-Other theme rooms include Gypsy, Egyptian, Roman, Pirate and Roman.
-This place is amazing.
+Other theme rooms include Gypsy, Egyptian, Roman, Pirate, and Roman.
+This place is fantastic.
 Rates start at around $250.00 per night.

-Rounding out hotels in Los Alamos is the more down to earth Skyview Motel.
-Offering affordable, clean, comfortable accommodations.
-They can also help you book Wine Tasting, Cycling and Equestrian tours.
+Rounding out hotels in Los Alamos is the more down-to-earth Skyview Motel.
+They are offering affordable, clean, comfortable accommodations.
+They can also help you book Wine Tasting, Cycling, and Equestrian tours.

-Depending on the time of year that you visit Los Alamos, you may catch one of their annual events.
+Depending on the time of year that you visit, you may catch one of their annual events.
 Around Christmas, there is the Holiday Stroll.
 Highlights of this even include a Bon Fire downtown and a Fire Truck Tour.
 Merchants in town offer special deals to encourage holiday shoppers to shop early.

-In September, Los Alamos holds their Old Days Celebration.
-This is a grand event that offers live entertainment, a classic car show, a two-day Peddler’s Mart and a parade on the Sunday morning of the weekend of the event.
+In September, the town holds its Old Days Celebration.
+This is a grand event that offers live entertainment, a classic car show, a two-day Peddler’s Mart, and a parade on the Sunday morning of the event’s weekend.

 Getting to Los Alamos California

-Los Alamos can easily be found off of Highway 101 located on California State Route 135.
-Take a trip back in time and enjoy what Los Alamos has to offer.
+Los Alamos can easily be found off of Highway 101, located on California State Route 135.
+Take a trip back in time and enjoy what this central coast has to offer.
 It’s a magical blend of history and contemporary.
-Come see for yourself.
+See for yourself.